clboetticher/clboetticher.github.io/_pages/projects.md

   image: "/images/tim2.jpg"
 ---

 I have had the good fortune of working on a wide variety of applied statistics and machine learning projects over the course of my graduate work.
-This page highlights a few of my favorites, with links to the original post, where I wrote one.
+This page contains projects descriptions by subject, with links to code and analyses.

 My complete portfolio can be found on [GitHub](https://github.com/clboetticher/).